Holist-IX/miru/README.md

 ### IXP Manager
 This guide will be based on and follow on from the [IXP Manager install instructions](https://docs.ixpmanager.org/install/automated-script/).
-The installation instructions uses the default install location as below, change it as is appropriate:
+The installation instructions use the default install location as below, change it as is appropriate:

 ```bash
 IXPROOT=/srv/ixpmanager